0xkenta/Blog/second_post_en.md

 ## What is metadata?

-Metadata is defined as data that provides information about other data.
+Metadata is defined as data that provides information about other data.(quote from Merriam Webster)

 In the case of NFT, EIP-721 explains that